 Dupré Library reserves the right to refuse circulation privileges to patrons who knowingly and willfully violate copyright law in their use of library materials including videos and compact discs.
 If you are in doubt about the use of a work, consult the University's Office of Innovation Management.

-Due to UL Lafayette's status as an institution of higher education, patrons should be responsible for their choices when checking out a video or CD for personal use.
+Due to the University of Louisiana at Lafayette's status as an institution of higher education, patrons should be responsible for their choices when checking out a video or CD for personal use.
 The Media coordinator will not remove or label materials because they have been or might be found offensive.
 The director may choose to bring challenged material into consideration for removal at his discretion.